 - Multi-tenant buildings and more

-Watch the high-resolution video of a horrible rollover accident captured by the 4K security camera system Reolink RLK8-800B4.
+Watch the high-resolution video of a horrible rollover accident captured by the 4K security camera Reolink RLC-810A.

 When to Choose 2K Security Cameras:

 - You want to gain high quality images with vivid details from a distance (such as for plate recognition).

 - 2K resolution is enough for your applications.